Children's Reading (C)

 Reader 1:

 The people who came to hear John preach waited for the Christ.
-Everyone there kept wondering, "Could John be the one God would sent?"
+Everyone there kept wondering, "Could John be the one God would send?"
 John answered that question when he said to them, "I baptize you with water.
 But someone will come who has more power than me.
 I am not worthy to untie the strap of his sandal.
 Unlike me, he will baptize you with the Holy Spirit and fire!"

 Reader 2: